-4. The following sums shall be deducted from the income taken into consideration for the purposes of section 3 for each person making up the household:

-(1) the amount paid by that person as support under an order or judgment of a competent court;

-(2) the cost of hospitalization or shelter in a child and youth protection centre, a residential and long-term care centre and rehabilitation centre referred to in section 79 of the Act respecting health services and social services (chapter S-4.2) paid by that person, except the fees related to the occupancy of a private or semi-private room;

-(3) the operating expenses incurred by that person to earn income on property or income from selfemployment or the operation of a business excluding any amount related to a deduction for depreciation or a capital cost allowance.
+- 4. The following sums shall be deducted from the income taken into consideration for the purposes of section 3 for each person making up the household: - (1) the amount paid by that person as support under an order or judgment of a competent court; - (2) the cost of hospitalization or shelter in a child and youth protection centre, a residential and long-term care centre and rehabilitation centre referred to the Act respecting the governance of the health and social services system (chapter G-1.021) or in section 79 of the Act respecting health services and social services for the Inuit and Naskapi (chapter S-4.2) paid by that person, except the fees related to the occupancy of a private or semi-private room; - (3) the operating expenses incurred by that person to earn income on property or income from selfemployment or the operation of a business excluding any amount related to a deduction for depreciation or a capital cost allowance.